 February is LGBTQ+ History Month (in the UK, to mark the revoking of section 28), and so I thought I’d take the opportunity to think about when to set your LGBTQ+ book and the differences that time makes to LGBTQ+ fiction.

-It’s a commonly held misconception that, until recently, all LGBTQ+ people were held in low regard, feared, persecuted and that, generally, “otherness” was not tolerated.
+A commonly held misconception is that, until recently, all LGBTQ+ people were held in low regard, feared, persecuted and that, generally, “otherness” was not tolerated.
 This is simply not the case.